Attention all University of Glasgow students – you may be eligible!

 All students awarded The Clan Gregor Society Prize will be asked to submit a short letter of thanks to the Development and Alumni Office for onward transmission to the members of the Society for publication in the Society newsletter.

-The Society would like to invite the current award holder to attend the annual gathering at the Lochearnhead Highland Games (normally in July) in order to be presented with a certificate to commemorate their achievement of being selected for the award.
+The Society would like to invite the current award holder to attend the International Gathering at the Lochearnhead Highland Games on 21st July 2018, in order to be presented with a certificate to commemorate their achievement of being selected for the award.